 I really enjoyed my time with my Terrascope family and I encourage anyone to reach out to me with questions about anything!

-I was involved in Mission as a freshman in 2007 and then as a UTF the following three years; I have been an alumni mentor the last four years and am excited to join the team again this year!
+I was involved in Mission as a freshman in 2007 (Save our Oceans!) and then as a UTF the following three years; I have been an alumni mentor since then and am excited to join the team again this year!
 I have a doctorate in Biological Oceanography from the Woods Hole Oceanographic Institution.
-I am currently researching the bioeconomic effects of climate change on fisheries at Rutgers and Yale Universities.
+I am currently researching the biological and economic effects of climate change on fisheries at Rutgers and Yale Universities.
 I am also interested in environmental decision analysis.
 Feel free to contact me at any time (email@example.com OR firstname.lastname@example.org)!

-Eric is the Chief of the Transportation Planning Division at the U.S. Department of Transportation’s John A. Volpe National Transportation Systems Center, right in Kendall Square.
-As a transportation planner and program manager, he leads a team of 40, working closely with the Office of the Secretary of Transportation, the Federal Highway Administration, the Federal Transit Administration, and other federal agencies on many different types of transportation-planning efforts, at the project, program, and policy levels.
-(Recent highlight: “Beyond Traffic” [www.dot.gov/beyondtraffic].)
-Eric has also been a disaster-recovery coordinator for U.S. DOT; he was stationed in Louisiana for five months following Hurricanes Katrina and Rita in 2005.
+I’m the Chief of the Transportation Planning Division at the U.S. Department of Transportation (DOT) John A. Volpe National Transportation Systems Center, right in Kendall Square.
+As a transportation planner and program manager, I lead a team of 40, working closely with DOT components and other federal agencies on many different types of transportation-planning efforts, at the project, program, and policy levels.
+With both DOT and the Millennium Challenge Corporation, my team has been active on a number of international-development projects.
+I’m also a disaster-recovery coordinator; I was stationed in Louisiana for five months following Hurricanes Katrina and Rita in 2005, and I helped to write the National Disaster Recovery Framework.

 This will be my eleventh year as an alumni mentor to the 12.000 class.
 The first ten have been energetic, stimulating, and a lot of fun.